 - October 3 – 6

 - A humorous, sobering and occasionally painful look at 1968—the war, racial strife, women’s liberation, radical politics, sex, drugs and rock ‘n roll—as seen through the eyes of fourteen college students in an off-campus house.

 How to Succeed in Business Without Really Trying

 - October 17 – 26

 - Following the advice of a self-help book, an ambitious window washer becomes chairman of the board!
-This Pulitzer Prize-winning musical is an irreverent, hilarious and tuneful satire of sex and big business.
+An irreverent, hilarious and tuneful satire of sex and big business.